The Grasshopper GobletBy Mark Chervenka

 A Fantasy Shape Based on a Genuine Pattern

-Original Grasshopper pattern glass was made in the 1870-1880s by an unknown glass company.
+Original Grasshopper pattern glass was made in the 1870-1880s.
 It was generally in clear non-flint colorless glass; some were in color but those are rare.
 The pattern name is taken from a figural solid glass grasshopper which appears on the side of pieces.
 About 21 shapes were originally made.